-The GISD Schoolyard Habitat was established at Pioneer Elementary School at a Groundbreaking Ceremony in November 2006.
-After the Groundbreaking, work began on the Habitat site.
-We started fund raising by selling Celebration of Life bricks to line the paths for the site.
+The Pioneer Schoolyard Habitat was established at Pioneer Elementary School at a groundbreaking ceremony in November 2006.
+After the groundbreaking, work began on the habitat site.
+We started fund raising by selling Celebration of Life Bricks to line the paths for the site.
 We also sent fundraising letters for support to many community members.
-The response was overwhelming and we were ready to begin building the Habitat.
+The response was overwhelming and we were ready to begin building the GISD Schoolyard Habitat.

-Our first addition to the Habitat was a large pond.
+Our first addition to the habitat was a large pond.
 Johnny Appleseed put in our pond in February 2007.
 Next came the paths to get us from the school to the pond.
-We had a school work day and everyone help lay the bricks and put in the crushed granite for the paths.
+We had a school work day and everyone helped lay the bricks and put in the crushed granite for the paths.

-Spring is coming soon so we put in our Butterfly Garden and began planting all the plants we could find to attract the butterflies.
+In the spring we put in our butterfly garden and began planting all the plants we could find to attract the butterflies.

-We also put in our Hummingbird Garden and put in feeders along with Hummingbird plants in the garden.
+We put in our hummingbird garden and put in feeders along with hummingbird plants in the garden.

 We officially became a National Schoolyard Habitat in April 2007.
 We had our dedication ceremony on May 3, 2007.

-Work didn’t stop with the dedication, we started a Labyrinth at the end of school and finished it during the summer of 2007.
+Work didn’t stop with the dedication, we started a labyrinth at the end of the school year and finished it during the summer of 2007.
 When school began in August it was finished and the new classes at Pioneer planted between the walking paths.

 We secured a grant from Lowe’s in September 2007, and we built a storage shed on December 7th.